scott-linder/git-mdp/git.md

 ---

+# A practical note: git from scratch

+You will need to install `git` and set a couple of configuration variables before making commits.
+On Ubuntu/Debian this will look something like:

+    $ sudo apt-get install git
+    $ git config --global user.name "Your Name"
+    $ git config --global user.email "your.email@example.com"

+---

 # This is a just an introduction

 There are still a great many more things you can do with git: I have only tried